DigitalSlideArchive/DSA-WSI-DeID/README.rst

 Install commands need to be run from the ``devops/wsi_deid`` directory.
 Examples are given via a command prompt, but a desktop version of Docker will work as well.

+To download the repository directly, go to the `Releases Page <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/releases>`_ and select the source code zip or tar.gz file for the desired version, or download the `master branch <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/archive/master.zip>`_.

 Import and Export Paths
 -----------------------